Chapter Thirty-Two Attraction

 The soft concern on his face framed in the golden Cali dawn transforms into a grin and dare.
 He nods.
 “Yea, I imagine you both will.”
 A thin pause.
 “Part and parcel of epic love and passion.”
 His eyes meet mine then move to my lips and I feel the fire in my belly spread throughout my chest and flush my cheeks baking my insides and taking my breath.
 He moves unconsciously forward into my personal space while the world wakes around us and time ceases.
 “I’m all in,” he says almost breathlessly.

-I’m average tall for a woman; five feet seven inches of obstinacy as Ali likes to remind me repeatedly.
-Nik’s only four or five inches taller than I am so I would only have to stand on my toes to reach up and—
+I’m average tall for a woman—five feet seven inches of obstinacy as Ali likes to remind me repeatedly.
+Nik’s only a couple of inches taller than I am so I would only have to stand on my toes to reach up and—

 “Yo, my lovelies!”
 I hear her through a tunnel that pulls me back from the ledge I hover drunkenly.